trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 	Function Format:
 {
-		Brief overview of function and purpose
-		-

 		name_of_function(type argument_1, ... , type argument_n)
 		-
 		argument 1: explanation of argument 1
 		...
 		argument n: explanation of argument n
 		-
-		return_type: explanation of returned value with respect to arguments.
+		"Output": return_type, explanation of returned value with respect to arguments.
 		-
-		example of function in use
-		-
-		additional notes, if any
+		"Note":additional notes, if any
 _______________________
 }
 	Functions:

-		Fills ResourceStructs water, nitrogen, phosphorus and potassium with variables (which must be defined before this function is executed)
-		-
 		CreateResource(ResourceStruct TypeName, int Base, int Mod, int BaseT, int ModT) -
 		TypeName: the resource that you want to populate (e.g. water).